danbev/learning-ai/notes/mamba.md

 yₜ = Ch(t) + Dx(t)        (output equation) (Dx is not referred to in the paper)

-h ∈ Rⁿ  is the like the hidden state in an RNN x ∈ R¹  is the input sequence y ∈ R¹  is the output sequence
+h ∈ Rⁿ  is the like the hidden state in an RNN x ∈ R¹  is the input sequence, x(t) is the input at time t. y ∈ R¹  is the output sequence
 A ∈ Rⁿ×ⁿ is the state transition matrix
-B ∈ R¹×ⁿ is the input matrix
+B ∈ R¹×ⁿ is the input projection matrix
 C ∈ Rⁿ×¹ is the output matrix
 ```
 Now, the current state of the system is give in `h(t)`.
 And the matrix A can